Mindgamesnl/BarelyAuthenticated/README.md

 ==========
 A simple fork that has fallback measures on redis for when mojang craps out.
 Build for BlockParty by barelyalive.
 It works by caching gameprofiles based on player's ip address and name, when the Mojang api is detected to be unstable, it'll fall back on its own cache to accept players who joined before.
 New players won't be able to join until mojang is back up.

+# Side effects
+ - Because the server will use a fallback in case of a mojang outage, skins will not update (or possibly even be showing an old skin)
+ - If redis is prefered, skinds will take longer to update

+# Setup
 The following options will be added and required to be filled in in your bungeecord config.yml:
  - `mojangFailsBeforeFallback` (int) The amount of times mojang is allowed to fail before falling back to REDIS.
  - `mojangSuccessesBeforeOnline` (int) The amount of times mojang should succeed before we switch back to their session server